firstladymb/knowledgeowl-support-assist/README.md

 Thousands of people use KnowledgeOwl to create and manage knowledge bases.
 Create a knowledge base that matches your brand’s look and feel.
 Take advantage of Enterprise-grade features and premium services.
 Best of all?
 KnowledgeOwl integrates with Zendesk to provide you with the best of both worlds.

-Visit our website to learn more about [KnowledgeOwl knowledge base software](https://www.knowledgeowl.com/home).
+Visit the website to learn more about KnowledgeOwl and our [knowledge base software](https://www.knowledgeowl.com/home).

 Please submit bug reports to <support@knowledgeowl.com>.
 Pull requests are welcome.